-A programme is invited to complete and submit the form, including accompanying evidence and with required appendices, through the ICAO CORSIA website no later than close of business on 25 February 2022 Within seven business days of receiving this form, the Secretariat will notify the programme that its form was received.
+A programme is invited to complete and submit the Re-application form, including accompanying evidence and with required appendices, through the ICAO CORSIA website no later than close of business on 24 March 2023.
+Within seven business days of receiving this form, the Secretariat will notify the programme that its form was received.